Fast Signal Region Detection with Application to Whole Genome Association Studies: Application to UK Biobank Data

-On chromosome 12, BiRS-DCF is able to detect seven significant regions associated with C50 Malignant neoplasm of breast (Panel C in Figure \ref{fig:chr}).
-In contrast, the other three methods identify only a subset of the significant regions detected by BiRS-DCF.
-For example, BiRS-DCF detects a signal region located about 18-90 kb upstream from the gene \textsl{CCDC91}, and two signal regions within \textsl{CCDC91}.
-These three signal regions cover several SNPs that were associated with C50 Malignant neoplasm of breast with marginal $p$-values smaller than $10^{-4}$ from previous GWASs, however, did not reach genome-wide significance level of $5\times 10^{-8}$ \citep{watanabe2019global}. \textsl{CCDC91} encodes an accessory protein that enables the protein binding activity and promotes the transportation of secreted proteins between Golgi and lysosomes \citep{mardones2007trans}.
-It has been proposed that \textsl{CCDC91} was altered in breast tumors co-occurrences with \textsl{PTHLH}, and a possible interrelation between \textsl{PTHLH} and \textsl{CCDC91} might contribute to breast cancer susceptibility \citep{zeng2016identification}.
-Consistent with previous studies, BiRS-DCF also detects multiple significant SNPs around \textsl{PTHLH}, suggesting that both \textsl{PTHLH} and \textsl{CCDC91} are target genes strongly associated with the risk of C50 Malignant neoplasm of breast.
-Q-SCAN and REGENIE detects much fewer SNPs around \textsl{PTHLH}, and all other three methods almost miss the region around \textsl{CCDC91}.
-Our results demonstrate that BiRS-DCF has more power to detect important signal regions than these existing methods.
+\textit{BiRS-DCF outperforms other methods in detecting more significant regions, implying a potential interrelation between genes supported by biological evidence.} For example, BiRS-DCF detects a signal region located about 18-90 kb upstream from the gene \textsl{CCDC91} on chromosome 12, and regions within \textsl{CCDC91}. \textsl{CCDC91} encodes an accessory protein that enables the protein binding activity and promotes the transportation of secreted proteins between Golgi and lysosomes \citep{mardones2007trans}.
+It has been proposed that \textsl{CCDC91} is altered in breast tumors co-occurrences with \textsl{PTHLH}, and a possible interrelation between \textsl{PTHLH} and \textsl{CCDC91} might contribute to breast cancer susceptibility \citep{zeng2016identification}.
+Consistently, BiRS-DCF also detects multiple significant SNPs around \textsl{PTHLH}, suggesting that both \textsl{PTHLH} and \textsl{CCDC91} are target genes strongly associated with the risk of C50 Malignant neoplasm of breast.
+These signal regions cover several SNPs that are associated with C50 malignant neoplasm of the breast with marginal $p$-values smaller than $10^{-4}$ from previous GWASs.
+However, these $p$-values do not reach the genome-wide significance level of $5\times 10^{-8}$ \citep{watanabe2019global}.
+By comparison, Q-SCAN and REGENIE detect much fewer SNPs around \textsl{PTHLH}, and all other four methods almost miss the region around \textsl{CCDC91}.
+Our results demonstrate that BiRS-DCF is more powerful to detect important signal regions than these existing methods.